NUMERICAL AND ALGEBRAIC EXPRESSIONS

 numerical expression 9 - 4, which simplifies to 5.
 We say that x - z has a

-of 5 when x equals 9 and z equals 4.
+value of 5 when x equals 9 and z equals 4.
 The value of x - z, when x

 equals 25 and z equals 12, is 13.
 The general algebraic expression x - z